Yoyogi Park in Tokyo

 within the park and nearby:

-Olympic Village - You can find in the south-east corner of the Yoyogi Park a remnant of accommodation from the Olympic Village in 1964.
+Olympic Village - You can find in the southeast corner of Yoyogi Park a remnant of accommodation from the Olympic Village in 1964.

 Treasure Museum (Homotsuden Honkan) - artifacts from Emperor Meiji (1852 - 1912) and Empress Shoken (1849 - 1914) are on display

-Harajuku Bridge - on Sunday's Harajuku girls wear crazy customs (cosplay) there
+Harajuku Bridge - every Sunday Harajuku girls wear crazy customs (cosplay) there

 Omotesando - Omotesando is one of Tokyo's most famous shopping districts